melisgl/journal/README.md

 - [glossary-term] **data event**

-    An [`EXTERNAL-EVENT`][093c] that is also and [`OUT-EVENT`][506d] is called a data event.
     Data events are the only events that may be non-deterministic.
-They are to capture any data which might change if the journal is replayed.
+They record information which could change if the same code were run multiple times.
 Data events typically correspond to interactions with the user, servers or even the random number generator.
 Due to their non-determinism, they are the only parts of the journal not reproducible by rerunning the code.
 In this sense, only data events are not redundant with the code and whether other events are persisted does not affect durability.

-    If an [`EXTERNAL-EVENT`][093c] has an [unexpected outcome][f57e], [`RECORD-UNEXPECTED-OUTCOME`][cf72] is signalled.
+There are two kinds of data
+    events:

+    - An [`EXTERNAL-EVENT`][093c] that is also an [`OUT-EVENT`][506d].

+    - The [`IN-EVENT`][d83b] of an [Invoked][4492] function, which lies outside the normal, deterministic control flow.

 <a id='x-28JOURNAL-3A-40SYNCHRONIZATION-STRATEGIES-20MGL-PAX-3ASECTION-29'></a>